 Natural ventilation is a passive strategy that utilises the natural power of wind to enter fresh air and spread it in buildings.
 It works using the pressure difference among rooms or between inside and outside, therefore it doesn't require energy.
-Typically, the occupants open windows and allow the entering or leaving of the air.
+Typically, the occupants open windows and allow air to enter or leave.
 According to the opening's orientation, the "chimney effect" could be generated.
 There are basically two kinds of natural ventilation: the first is wind-based ventilation, and the second is stack-effect.
 Nevertheless, the choice of ventilation system depends on several parameters such as geometry, orientation, exposure.